Buying an RV Guide Table of Contents

 Truck campers are a cross between a towable and a motor coach.
 Their mobile, but restrictive.
 You can’t access any of the amenities while driving, but there’s no sticker shock at the gas pump to recover from.
 They’re equipped with a bedroom, kitchen, living room, bathroom, A/C, and heat.
 But storage can be limited.
 There’s an endless number of designs, layouts, features & amenities.
 But they have to fit your truck’s dimensions.
 When you want to upgrade to a more luxurious model you simply upgrade your vehicle.

 Some truck campers consist of bed, table, bench, sink.
 While others have 3 slide outs, a center island kitchen feature, Jacuzzi tub, guest beds, master bedroom, and waterslides.
-Ok, maybe they don’t have waterslides, but I wouldn’t be surprised.
+Ok, maybe they don’t have waterslides or a jacuzzi tub, but I wouldn’t be surprised.
 To determine if an RV is a slide in truck camper it’s in the shape of an upside down “L”, has no wheels & slides into the bed of a truck.
-Generally speaking the average modern slide in truck campers will include 1 bedroom, living room, small kitchen, small bath & limited storage.
+Generally speaking the average modern slide in truck campers will include 1 bedroom (located over the cab of a truck), living room, small kitchen, small bath & limited storage.
 Read about my slide in Toyota Tacoma truck camper experience.

 Buying an RV Review